edumur/microwave_circuit_design/README.md

 `````

-This class is based on an article of Wolfgang Hainrich
+This class is based on an article of Wolfgang Heinrich
 "Quasi-TEM Description of MMIC coplanar Lines Including onductor-Loss Effects"
  IEEE Transactions on Microwave Theory And Techniques, vol 41, n° 1, January 1993